xXMacMillanXx/local-media-provider/readme.md

 ### Want to add

- - playing audio files
+ - open pdf files
- - view images

 ### Might add

- - open pdf files
  - open web urls? (links to specific videos, e.g. youtube embed links)
+ - save media as favorite?
+ - add subfolder search for searchbar?

 ## What is not planned?